Unbreakable-ray/Steam_writing_assistant/[forDevs]new plan future.md

 # Changes

 - [ ] change debug window to all-in-**ONE** window.
-- [ ]
+- [ ] change the "gg" variable to easy to better name

 # Bugs

-- [ ] nothing yet if you one make a ticket in the issue section.
+- [ ] change function Ctrl+Q to not paste it